tichx/mlworkflow/Octostore.md

-# Scenario 1
-The Git Experience but for Data
+# Scenario 1: The Git Experience but for Data

+###Problem statement: data scientists face issues with storing, downloading, accessing and visualizing large data set

+Examples:
-**Problem Statement**: --- (any time there’s a file in git that’s >25MB, the git process grinds to a halt)
+1. Any time there’s a file in git that’s >25MB, the git process grinds to a halt
+2. There isn't a tool right now that can easily explore visualizations of large data set.
+3. Accessing data in which way is a puzzle unsolved.
+Whether it's from S3, Spark, or downloading from GitHub, there isn't a unified product solution to address various accessing needs.

 - Developer chooses a repo they want to work with.
     - The repo has code in it but no data